Chimpanzees, our closest living relatives in the animal kingdom, have long been known for their high intelligence and incredible strength.

 Why So Strong?
 Muscle Composition

 One of the key reasons for this strength difference is the type of muscle fibers chimps possess.
-Chimps have a much higher proportion of fast-twitch muscle fibers, which are designed for rapid, powerful movements.
-In contrast, humans have more slow-twitch fibers, which are better for endurance activities.
-This makes chimps very effective at short bursts of intense power, like climbing trees or swinging from branch to branch, while humans are more suited to long-distance walking or running.
+Chimps have a much higher proportion of fast-twitch muscle fibers, approximately 67%, which are designed for rapid, powerful movements.
+In contrast, humans have less fast-twitch fibers, about 50%.
+This makes chimps very effective at short bursts of intense power, like climbing trees or swinging from branch to branch, while humans are more suited to endurance activities, such as long-distance walking or running.

 Chimpanzees’ superior strength can also be explained by their muscle structure.
 Their muscles have longer fibers compared to humans, allowing for a greater range of motion and increased force output.
+Their tendons attach in a way that allows them to generate more force with leverage.
 This is especially advantageous in their natural habitat, where they need to rely on their arms and legs to climb and move through trees.
+However, it also directly translates into the power to rip and tear.

 In the wild, chimps are known to be highly territorial and aggressive when provoked.
 They use their powerful arms and legs to slam, hit, and drag their opponents.
 They also use tools like rocks and branches to attack.